Submissions

 Artwork/Design

-Graphics are expected to be limited to tables, text boxes, and figures, created through standard word processing formats.
-Tables are usually limited to five per article.
+Graphics are limited to tables, text boxes, and figures, created through standard word processing formats.
+Tables and figures are usually limited to five per manuscript.

 Referencing